DinkyToyz/wtmcsConfigurableSlopeLimits/README.md

 The mod logs to [the games normal output log](http://steamcommunity.com/sharedfiles/filedetails/?id=463645931), and can also log to a separate log file, wtmcsConfigurableSlopeLimits.log, stored in the same directory as the settings.

-Create the file wtmcsConfigurableSlopeLimits.debug in the same directory in order to enable debug log stuff (wich might slow things down quite a bit) and logging to file.
+Create the file wtmcsConfigurableSlopeLimits.debug in the same directory in order to enable debug log stuff (which might slow things down quite a bit) and logging to file.
 To log more stuff, also create the file wtmcsConfigurableSlopeLimits.debug.dev.

 ## Whatever

 I made this for myself, and use it.
 Hopefully it works for others as well, but I make no promises.
 I also make no promises about updating or fixing things fast, as that depends on how busy I am with work and other stuff.

-[Source code](https://github.com/DinkyToyz/wtmcsConfigurableSlopeLimits) is realesed with MIT license.
+[Source code](https://github.com/DinkyToyz/wtmcsConfigurableSlopeLimits) is released with MIT license.